 Free Moving Image databases:

-Educational UCA has access to various moving image databases that allow use for educational purposes.
-This includes UCA's streaming service, eStream Player, which captures TV & Radio broadcasts daily.
+UCA has access to various moving image databases that allow use for educational purposes.
+This includes UCA's streaming service, eStream Player, which captures TV and radio broadcasts daily.

 - Prelinger Archives: a collection of films relating to U.S. cultural history.
 Films can be reproduced for not-profit, educational, scholarly, or archival purposes.